LBrzr/giga_chad_tpt/README.md

 ## Project Structure

-- **flutter-app:** Contains the Flutter frontend code.
+- **front:** Contains the Flutter frontend code.
-- **python-backend:** Houses the Python backend code for managing the TensorFlow-based text generation AI and socket connection with the front for word-by-word response.
+- **api:** Houses the Python backend code for managing the TensorFlow-based text generation AI and socket connection with the front for word-by-word response.
+- **lyrics:** Holds the dataset of French rap songs lyrics used for training the AI model.

 ## Feedback and Contributions